EfficientDreamer: High-Fidelity and Robust 3D Creation via Orthogonal-view Diffusion Prior: Methodology

-We find the trained diffusion model can learn a generic mechanism to explicitly align the correspondence of an identical object from different viewpoints, even for objects never appear in the training dataset.
-The comparison between the orthogonal-view diffusion model and the pre-trained diffusion model is shown in Fig. \ref{fig:orthogonal}.
+We find the trained diffusion model is capable of learning a generic mechanism to explicitly align the correspondence of an identical object from different viewpoints, even for objects never appearing in the training dataset.
+The comparison between the orthogonal-view diffusion model and the pre-trained diffusion model is depicted in Fig. \ref{fig:orthogonal}.